Our Staff

 Angie holds a B.A. in French and Sociology/Anthropology with a concentration in Environmental Studies from St. Olaf College.
 Her curiosity to engage with the land and food systems led her to work on farms and vineyards in Washington and New Zealand.
 She later pursued a Permaculture Design Certificate to further her understanding of growing food and stewarding the land.

-Mentors from her time farming, completing a permaculture design and eco-restoration courses and serving an Indigenous community have passed down their love for regenerative agriculture and foraged medicines, as well as their reverence for the land and commitment to striving for a harmonious relationship with nature, inspiring her to continue a path focused on food systems, land stewardship, and environmental and human health.
+Mentors from her time farming, completing permaculture design and eco-restoration courses and serving an Indigenous community have passed down their love for regenerative agriculture and foraged medicines, as well as their reverence for the land and commitment to striving for a harmonious relationship with nature, inspiring her to continue a path focused on food systems, land stewardship, and environmental and human health.

 Bridget Dobrowski

-Vice President, Operations and Finance
+Vice President of Operations and Finance

 Bridget Dobrowski (pronunciation) is Vice President, Operations and Finance of Sustainable Agriculture and Food Systems Funders.
 She oversees all aspects of SAFSF’s critical infrastructure including information technology, finances, human resources, and organizational structure and protocols.
 She’s been with SAFSF for over 10 years and has been involved in every aspect of the organization’s growth and development during that time.
 Starting in a programmatic role and leading the development of the annual SAFSF Forum, Bridget managed newsletter communications and partnered with members on webinar creation for many years, while also overseeing much of the infrastructure she manages today.
 She transitioned out of program development when SAFSF spun off from its fiscal sponsor and incorporated as a 501c3 non-profit in 2019.